readthedocs/sphinx_rtd_theme/README.rst

 files and rebuild a new distribution, compressing the css and cleaning out extraneous files.

-Dude, come on, just for a theme file?
+Dude, come on, just for a theme?
 -------------------------------------

 Frontend development is quickly evolving to a package managed system with sane build tools